gost-dom/browser/README.md

 the right choice.
 It is intended as a tool to help when you want a smaller isolated test, e.g. mocking out part of the behaviour;

-## Code structure

-The [constributor's guide](./CONTRIBUTING.md) describe the overall project structure.

-### Modularisation

-Although the code isn't modularised yet, it is an idea that you should be able to include the modules relevant to your app.
-E.g., if your app deals with location services, you can add a module implementing location services.

-This helps keep the size of the dependencies down for client projects; keeping build times down for the TDD loop.

-It also provides the option of alternate implementations.
-E.g., for location services, the simple implementation can provide a single function to set the current location / accuracy.
-The advanced implementation can replay a GPX track.

 ## Project status

 Currently, the most basic HTMX app is working, simple click handler with